silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 Before any of the figures, a correction that has to come first, because without it everything after this reads as an argument that autistic people cannot manage.

 Here is what autism actually is, as defined by the people who define it.
 The DSM-5-TR requires persistent deficits in social communication and social interaction across multiple contexts - all three sub-criteria, no partial credit - together with restricted, repetitive patterns of behaviour, interests or activities, of which sensory hyper- or hypo-reactivity is one.
 Present from early development.
-Causing clinically significant impairment. [^20] The ICD-11 says substantially the same thing in its own words. [^21]
+Causing clinically significant impairment. [^20][^20a] The ICD-11 says substantially the same thing in its own words. [^21][^21a]

-Read those criteria again and notice what is not in them.
+Read those criteria again and notice what is *not* in them.
 Nothing about employment.
 Nothing about income, housing, mood, self-harm or life expectancy.
 Not one clause about being unable to work.

 So every number here is measuring something the diagnosis does not describe.
 That is worth saying out loud, because the shorthand does the opposite. *Autistic people are unemployed at six times the general rate* is a true sentence that arrives in the reader's head as a fact about autistic people, when what it records is an outcome that happened to them.